NYS DERRICK BOAT 8

 NYS Derrick Boat 8 is the LAST STEAM POWERED BARGE, still in existence on the canal system.
 It is also considered an actual SHIPWRECK.

-While much of the barge is original the two north galleries were redesigned for exhibition purpose.
-This section of the barge was in very poor condition upon rescue.
+While much of the boat is original the two north galleries were in very poor condition upon rescue and were redesigned for exhibition purpose.
 The rooms that were located in this area when the vessel sank were not part of the original 1925 layout.
 A kitchen, bathroom and living quarters were located in this area.